bioidiap/bob.kaldi/doc/index.rst

 ---------------

-Two functions are implemented to extract MFCC features :py:any:`bob.kaldi.mfcc` and :py:any:`bob.kaldi.mfcc_from_path`.
-The former function accepts the speech samples as :py:any:`numpy.ndarray`, whereas the latter the filename as :py:any:`str`, returning the features as :py:any:`numpy.ndarray`:
+Two functions are implemented to extract MFCC features :py:func:`bob.kaldi.mfcc` and :py:func:`bob.kaldi.mfcc_from_path`.
+The former function accepts the speech samples as :py:data:`numpy.ndarray`, whereas the latter the filename as :py:data:`str`, returning the features as :py:data:`numpy.ndarray`:

-1. `bob.kaldi.mfcc`
+1. :py:func:`bob.kaldi.mfcc`

    .. doctest::